mavaneerden/hoglin/README.md

 # Hoglin
-An attempt at an `mcfunction` compiler in the Kotlin language.
+An (unfinished) attempt at an `mcfunction` compiler in the Kotlin language.

 A lot of these files were automatically generated from the mcfunction language grammar.